kushagramahajan/DynamicTrafficLight/README.md

 # Dynamic Traffic Light System

-Work done as part of final course project of Computer Vision by -
+Sample code for work done as part of final course project of Computer Vision by -

 1. Kushagra Mahajan (kushagra14055@iiitd.ac.in)
 2. Rohan Tiwari (rohan14157@iiitd.ac.in)